Jeremy Peña: Houston Astros

+2022: Gold Glove Award, ALCS MVP, and World Series MVP

 On November 19, 2021, the Astros selected Peña's contract and added him to their 40-man roster.
 Following the departure of incumbent shortstop Carlos Correa via free agency, Peña was named starting shortstop during 2022 spring training.
 He made his major league debut on Opening Day versus the Los Angeles Angels.
 On April 8, 2022, Peña hit his first major league home run while his parents were being interviewed during the broadcast.
 On April 24, he hit his first career walk-off home run in the bottom of the 10th inning versus the Toronto Blue Jays, helping lead the Astros to an 8–7 win.
 On May 17, Peña hit the third of five Astros home runs in the second inning versus starter Nathan Eovaldi of the Boston Red Sox, tying the major league record for home runs hit by a team in one inning as the Astros rolled to a 13–4 victory.

-On June 13, 2022, Peña sustained a left thumb injury versus the Texas Rangers and was placed on the 10-day injured list.
+On June 13, 2022, Peña sustained a left thumb injury versus the Texas Rangers and was placed on the 10-day injured list (IL).
 The Astros activated him on June 26.
 On July 3, Peña produced his both first career four-hit and multi-homer game, as well as his second career walk-off home run, sealing a 4–2 win over the Angels.
+The Astros made Peña their regular number 2 hitter during the final phase of the regular season to replace an injured Michael Brantley.
+Going into the last regular-season series versus the Philadelphia Phillies, the Astros had produced an incredible 41–6 record with Peña batting second in the lineup.